Waranika/Bam-translator/README.md

 ## Usage

-Most African languages have their own alphabets in Latin, for example the Bambara alphabet is :
+Most African languages have their own alphabets in Latin based on the phonetic alphabet, for example the Bambara alphabet is :
 ![img](https://www.omniglot.com/images/writing/bambara.gif)

 ## Databases